A separation agreement could be useful for estranged couples who want to maintain their marital status despite ending their relationship.

 Issues regarding child support go beyond the monthly payments paid from one parent to another.
 A separation agreement could also resolve issues regarding payment schedules and any special expenses.
 Similar to terms on custody, however, a judge must approve any separation terms which impact or involve a minor child, including those regarding a parent’s support obligations.

 Creating a legally enforceable separation agreement on your own is difficult.
-Contact a Toronto separation agreements lawyer right away to secure the help you need.
+Contact a Toronto separation agreements lawyer at our office right away to secure the help you need.

 Paul Riley Law Office